pdhummel/GlobalConquest/README.md

 ## Known Issues
 * Functional gaps from incomplete milestones.
+- [x] Conquest of burb does not show new ownership -- manually need to refresh hex.
+- [x] Null object reference in DeleteMoveUnitAction.
+Observed during game play w/G.
 - [ ] Shouldn't be able to see pathing of enemy units.
 - [ ] Game controller cannot change comboboxes.
 - [ ] Game controller cannot navigate nested menus -- i.e., File, View.
-- [x] Conquest of burb does not show new ownership -- manually need to refresh hex.
-- [x] Null object reference in DeleteMoveUnitAction.
-Observed during game play w/G.
-- [ ] The AI does not play well and is not competitive.
 - [ ] Burbs with airplanes are masked by ComCen w/airplanes on the same hex.
+- [ ] Could not build planes from View Burb Menu option directly. (only via context menu)
+- [ ] Feature: Add north and south for cities.
+- [ ] Feature: Make towns have some random suburbs/docks.
+- [ ] Request: less noise on attack + add visual indicator on mini-map.
+- [ ] Request: Add audio indicator when grace period begins
+- [ ] Request: Option to make airplane missions planned and not immediate.
+- [ ] Request: Firing range indicator for units.
+- [ ] Request: Suggested city density and burb level based on map size.